 Add onion slices and simmer for a few minutes or until softened.

-Add beef to the pan and simmer for a few minutes until it turns from pink to cooked.
+Add beef to pan and simmer for a few minutes until cooked.

 Serve hot steamed rice into individual deep rice bowls.
 Put simmered beef on top of the rice.
 Top with some optional benishoga.

 - If you don't have an Asian food market nearby that sells thinly sliced beef, you can buy the beef loin whole, freeze it for 20 minutes to help with slicing, and then slice it thinly yourself.
 This method will take you about 5 minutes to slice.
 As such, you'll need to add a little more time when prepping.